FlameAlpha/dataframe-cpp/README.md

 - read from csv file
 - write into csv file
 - append one row from std::vector<T>
-- get one column data by string of the column
 - insert one column from std::vector<T> & remove column
+- get a row of data  by index of the row
+- get a column of data  by string of the column
-- concat & add double DataFrame object (horizontally & vertically)
+- concat & add double dataFrame object (horizontally & vertically)

 **Build requirements:** c++ 11 to 17